 There are five common information types that we collect from service users.

 - Account-specific user information, such as user name, password, contact information, employer, user permission levels, and office location.
 We collect and store this information as a necessary component of providing services to users and maintain security for them.
-We do not re-sell any such information, nor do we use it for any purpose other than: (a) providing services to that user; and (b) contacting that user about services.
+We do not re-sell any such information, nor do we use it for any purpose other than (a) providing services to that user, and (b) contacting that user about services.

 - Anonymized usage pattern information or anonymized statistical comparison of documents.
 We may from time to time gross statistical information about the usage patterns within our services.
 We use such information in product refinement efforts.
 This information cannot be used to identify any person or entity nor can it interrelate any person or entity with any particular data.
 Our use of such information does not violate any user copyrights.

 - User Audit Trail information that maintains a record of which users access which services, as well as when and how they use those services.
-We maintain this audit trail information for the purpose of fulfilling contractual obligations between us and our Customers and to provide those Customers with usage information from the third-parties with whom they share Services.
+We maintain this audit trail information for the purpose of fulfilling contractual obligations between us and our customers and to provide those Customers with usage information from the third parties with whom they share Services.

 - Customer proprietary information.
 We consider the forms, templates, modules, and guides that our customers create within Brightleaf to be confidential and proprietary to those customers.
 We do not re-use, re-sell, transmit to third parties, copy, prepare derivative works from, or permit unauthorized access to them.
 Our personnel access them only when we need to in order to perform our obligations and provide the services contracted for in our customer agreements with those law firms.

 - Most if not all of our Customers are attorneys or legal professionals who work for attorneys.
-We consider the client-specific and matter-specific information (which may include personal information) that those Customers, and the third-party users that those Customers share Services with, placed into our system to be highly confidential and proprietary to firm and the firm’s client.
+We consider the client-specific and matter-specific information (which may include personal information) that those Customers, and the third-party users that those Customers share Services with, placed into our system to be highly confidential and proprietary to the firm and the firm’s client.
 We do not re-use, re-sell, or transmit them to third parties, nor do we condone unauthorized access to them.
 We do not permit use of this information for any purpose other than the conduct of business between the firm and its client.
 In accordance with our security policies, we restrict access to the sections of our systems where this information resides, so that only a small, select, pre-screened group of senior technical personnel, bound by confidentiality agreements, have the ability to access it, and may only access it (a) where necessary for the provision of services for the purpose of providing services to the Customer under our agreement with that Customer, (c) in compliance with applicable laws, and (d) in a manner that we can track and log.

 How Do We Protect the Security of Your Information?

-The security, integrity and confidentiality of your information are extremely important to us.
-We have implemented technical, administrative and physical security measures that are designed to protect guest information from unauthorized access, disclosure, use and modification.
+The security, integrity, and confidentiality of your information are extremely important to us.
+We have implemented technical, administrative, and physical security measures that are designed to protect guest information from unauthorized access, disclosure, use, and modification.
 From time to time, we review our security procedures to consider appropriate new technology and methods.
-If you are a user of Brightleaf Services and require additional information about our security measures, please contact our Privacy Officer, Samir Bhatia at firstname.lastname@example.org.
+If you are a user of Brightleaf Services and require additional information about our security measures, please contact our Privacy Officer, Samir Bhatia at email@example.com.

 What Information Do We Disclose to Third Parties?

-Brightleaf’s Disclosure of Personal Information: Brightleaf reserves the right to share your Personal Information) with our third-party business partners who may provide goods or services that are related to our business or that form components of our Services.
+Brightleaf’s Disclosure of Personal Information: Brightleaf reserves the right to share your Personal Information) with our third-party business partners who may provide goods or services that are related to our business or that form component of our Services.
 Notwithstanding the foregoing, Brightleaf reserves the right to disclose any information Brightleaf collects in connection with the Website, without further notice to you (a) to any successor to Brightleaf’s business as a result of any merger, acquisition or similar transaction; and (b) to any law enforcement or regulatory authority to the extent required by law or if, in Brightleaf’s reasonable discretion, such disclosure is necessary to investigate fraud or any threat to the safety of any individual, to protect Brightleaf’s legal rights or to protect the rights of third parties.